rsksmart/devportal/docs/04-resources/04-tutorials/Port-an-Ethereum-dApp.md

 **4. Confirmation and Deployment**

-- Confirm the deployment to the RSK testnet by typing “yes.”
+- Confirm the deployment to the Rootstock testnet by typing “yes.”
 - Hardhat Ignition will resume the existing deployment (if any) and execute the deployment process.
 - You’ll see a success message indicating that the contract was deployed.